Niger will face sanctions as democracy falls apart, adding to woes for more than 25 million people

-NIAMEY, Niger (AP) — Economic sanctions could severely hurt one of the world's poorest nations after a coup unseated one of the West's last democratic partners against Islamic extremists in West Africa's Sahel region.
+NIAMEY, Niger (AP) — Neighboring nations are levying economic sanctions over a coup last week that toppled one of the West's last democratic partners against West African extremists, and families in one of the world’s poorest nations could pay the price.

+In the capital of Niger, many people live in makeshift shelters tied together with slats of wood, sheets and plastic tarps because they can’t pay rent.
+They scramble daily to make enough money to feed their children.

+Salou Hassan and his family live in a two-room hut on the side of the road, along with some 140 people.
+The family sleeps on wooden slats close to the floor, with no electricity or running water, and they bathe in public showers.

-Both the United States and France have sent forces and hundreds of millions of military and humanitarian aid in recent years to Niger, which was a French colony until 1960.
-The French and the US train Nigerien forces, and the French military carries out joint operations in the north.
+Both the United States and France have sent troops and hundreds of millions of dollars of military and humanitarian aid in recent years to Niger, which was a French colony until 1960.
+The country was seen as the last working with the West against extremism in a Francophone region where anti-French sentiment had opened the way for the Russian private military group Wagner.

-Since the coup that ousted President Mohamed Bazoum, people have been toting Russian flags and praising that country in pro-junta demonstrations.

-U.S. Secretary of State Antony Blinken visited Niger in March to strengthen ties and announce $150 million in direct assistance, calling the country “a model of democracy.”
-France pulled out of Mali last year and has some 1,500 troops in Niger.
+After neighboring Mali and Burkina Faso ousted the French military, U.S. Secretary of State Antony Blinken visited Niger in March to strengthen ties and announce $150 million in direct assistance, calling the country “a model of democracy.”

+Since the coup that ousted Niger’s President Mohamed Bazoum, however, people have been toting Russian flags and praising that country in pro-junta demonstrations.

-The West African regional body known as ECOWAS announced travel and economic sanctions against Niger on Sunday over the coup and said they would use force if the coup leaders don't reinstate him within one week.
+The West African regional body known as ECOWAS announced travel and economic sanctions against Niger on Sunday over the coup, and said it would use force if the coup leaders don't reinstate Bazoum within one week.

-Since the 1990s, the 15-nation bloc has unsuccessfully tried to protect democracies against the the threat of coups, with mixed success.
+Since the 1990s, the 15-nation bloc has tried to protect democracies against the threat of coups, with mixed success.

 Niger relies heavily on foreign aid and sanctions could further impoverish its more than 25 million people.
 ECOWAS suspended all commercial and financial transactions between its member states and Niger, as well as freezing Nigerien assets held in regional central banks.

-The sanctions could be disastrous and Niger needs to find a solution to avoid them, the country's Prime Minister Ouhoumoudou Mahamadou told French media outlet Radio France Internationale on Sunday.
+The sanctions could be disastrous and Niger needs to find a solution to avoid them, Prime Minister Ouhoumoudou Mahamadou told French media outlet Radio France Internationale on Sunday.

 “When people say there’s an embargo, land borders are closed, air borders are closed, it’s extremely difficult for people ...
 Niger is a country that relies heavily on the international community,” he said.